-It almost goes without saying, that our modern civilization's view of the world is based almost entirely on the words and ways of human teachers.
-From philosophers to prophets, priests to kings, heroes to saints, scientists to seers, the insights, dictates and examples of our fellow humans has come to define our modern understanding of "the natural world" and our relationship to it.
-It is through this lens that we discern good from bad, true from false, right from wrong— and, incidentally, set our economies and ideologies upon fulfilling human needs over those of all Earth's other inhabitants.
-However practical and prosperous this world view has been for human civilization, it has utterly failed to achieve the ecological integration we so long for today.
-This is particularly clear as we recognize the ecological integration of those cultures that viewed the non-human beings around them as kin, elders and, especially— as teachers.
+IN SHARP CONTRAST TO KINCENTRIC NATIONS ANCIENT AND ONGOING, our modern view of the world has come to be based solely on the teachings of our fellow humans.
+From philosophers to prophets, priests to kings, scientists to seers, human teachers have shaped our modern understanding and relationship to "the natural world".
+Upon this way of knowing, we have established the means by which we discern good from bad, true from false, right from wrong— and, incidentally, centered our modern ideologies upon fulfilling human needs over those of all Earth's other inhabitants.
+However practical and successful this paradigm has been for the prosperity of humanity, it has wholly failed to achieve the ecological integration we so long for today.

 From Greek stories of human-gods ruling the world, to Roman legends of humans dominating it, western society has put humans upon a pedestal.
-From early astronomers certain that the sun spun around the earth, to biblical interpretations of man’s dominion over all creation's creatures1, a belief in the centrality and superiority of humanity has become lodged in the depths of western collective consciousness.
-Over the centuries, as modern philosophy, religion, ethics and science have evolved, they have built layer upon layer on top of this ancient foundation.
+From early astronomers declaring that the sun spun around the earth, to biblical interpretations declaring man’s dominion over all other creatures1, the concept of human exceptionalism has long been lodged in the depths of western collective consciousness.
+Over the centuries, as modern philosophy, religion, ethics and science have evolved they have built layer upon layer on top of this ancient foundation.

-For decades feminists3 and contemporary philosophers4 have observed that the environmental ethics that results from this human-centric foundation (laws, sustainability guidelines, UN goals, etc.) are locked into view of the world from a perspective human-time scale and human space, of human-rights, needs and interests.
-They pointed out that from this view, ‘nature’ is inevitably objectified: an object with which humanity is ever interacting with— managing, dominating, stewarding— yet never integrating within.
+Over the last decades, feminists,3 theologians and philosophers4have all observed that the modern environmental ethics that results from this foundation (laws, sustainability guidelines, UN goals, etc.) are thus locked into a view from a perspective human-time scale and human space, of human-rights, needs, interests and economy.
+From this view, ‘nature’ is inevitably objectified as something with which humanity is ever interacting with: managing, dominating, stewarding.
+The ‘green’ enterprises that follow, thus strive to reduce harm, to protect and to conserve that ‘natural’ world that remains from human touch and contamination.
+From this reasoning, the notion of human ecological contribution is all but impossible.

-Finally, we observe that the effort of conserving and protecting ‘nature’ is doomed to the very fate it aims to avoid.
-Protecting a particular organism, or conserving part of an ecosystem, in the end, always fails.
-Given the inextricable interconnection of the biosphere, as the surrounding whole to which a protected part is dependent degrades, inevitably so too will the part.
+We observe that the effort of preserving and protecting ‘nature’ is likewise doomed to the very fate it aims to avoid.
+Conserving and protecting a particular organism, ecosystem or biome at the exclusion of others, in the end, always fails.
+As the surrounding whole of which the conserved part is dependent degrades, eventually so too will the part.

-To move forward into authentic human ecological contribution, we must thus first thoroughly debug and upgrade our modern view of the world.
+To move forward towards authentic green contributions, we must thus first thoroughly excise this metaphysical error from our view of the world.

 To do so, the concept of ‘nature’ must crumble like the ancient rusted chain that it is.

-Only then, can we shatter the mind forged manacles of antiquated, human-centric cosmology and open the door to the ecological regeneration and enrichment to which our moment calls.
+Only then, can we shatter the mind forged manacles of antiquated, anthropocentric cosmology and open the door to the ecological regeneration to which our moment calls.

 NEXT: Chapter 7 | The Ways of the Earth